Best Espresso Beans

 Espresso from Italy will never disappoint.
 And this Lavazza bag of coffee will exceed your expectations.

 It is made with a blend of 60% Arabica and 40% Robusta to produce flavorful coffee with a good kick.
 This coffee has a soft texture and a compact crema.
-If you like sweet notes with a mild kick, this 60/40 blend could work well.
+If you want one of the best espresso beans for a dependable daily shot, this 60/40 blend is a smart pick.

 The higher percentage of Arabica ensures that the bitterness of Robusta does not overwhelm the coffee’s flavor.
 It allows you to enjoy the pleasant taste of roasted hazelnut and brown sugar with flowery and fruity notes.